chaos339/esx_burgerjob/README.md

 ## Optional
 * Run `burgerjob.sql` in your database to add items in your `items` table.
 * Burgershot MLO Either [this](https://www.gta5-mods.com/maps/gtaiv-burgershot-interior-sp-and-fivem) or [this one](https://www.gta5-mods.com/maps/burgershot-remastered-gta-v-interior-mod-gtadps).
 Thanks Smallo for the first link and gtaDPS for the second one.
-  * But as I said, I cannot see my blips inside when I put them there..